Univé: Criticism

 The television program Zembla and TROS Radar paid attention the way Univé uses the agency's own damages expert Compander, which would not operate independently.
 Because of this insured would be disadvantaged.

 On July 25, 2012 the ICT magazine Webwereld published information, in which Univé confirmed that they tried to delete negative information on Wikipedia and included their company's slogan, although this is strictly against Wikipedia guidelines which prohibit using Wikipedia for commercial purposes.
 However, an Univé spokesperson declared that it was their task to maintain their Wikipedia page.
 It is unknown if Univé's statement was made out of ignorance of the Wikipedia guidelines, or if they believe that they are not bound by these guidelines which have to be accepted when using Wikipedia.

-Community Involvement
+Community involvement

-In their capacity as damages insurer's Unive is involved in various initiatives aimed at limiting damages and their consequences as a sponsor, for example Veilig Verkeer Nederland and Slachtofferhulp Nederland.
+In their capacity as damages insurer's Unive is involved in various initiatives aimed at limiting damages and their consequences as a sponsor, for example Veilig Verkeer Nederland (Safe traffic Netherlands) and Slachtofferhulp Nederland (Victim support Netherlands).